 Glen Beag.
-Open in season, (Sunday to Friday) teas, really nice coffees and an imaginative variety of baking using home grown organic produce.
+Open intermittently in the season, teas, really nice coffees and a variety of baking using home grown organic produce.
 Great place to stop if you are walking to the Brochs.

-Skye Ferry slip.
+Glenelg to Skye Ferry slip.
 Serve yourself, tea, coffee and biscuits plus some local tourist information, all in a stunning location.

 Beth's Coffee Shop